 DO I HAVE TO BE A MEMBER OF HOUSTON NORTHWEST CHURCH?

-No, Celebrate Recovery is a ministry for anyone who is interested in a Christ centered recovery program that will enable them to recover from life’s hurts, hang-ups, habits and addictions.
+No, Celebrate Recovery is a ministry for anyone who is interested in a Christ-centered recovery program that will enable them to recover from life’s hurts, hang-ups, habits, and addictions.
 There are attendees who are not members and/or do not attend Houston Northwest Church.
-You are welcomed to visit with us on any of our weekend services.
+You are welcomed to visit us at any of our weekend services.

 WHAT IS A STEP STUDY?

 The Step Study takes place on a night other than Thursdays.
-Celebrate Recovery uses the Twelve Steps and Eight Recovery Principles (maybe link to the steps and principles from here?) and its related Scripture as the Biblical model for living your life.
+Celebrate Recovery uses the Twelve Steps and Eight Recovery Principles and its related Scripture as the Biblical model for living your life.
 A Step Study is a personal journey through each of these steps in a confidential group lead by a facilitator who has completed a study.
-We use Celebrate Recovery’s four participants books.
+We use Celebrate Recovery’s four participant’s books.
 When you finish the study, you will have worked your hurts, hang-ups, and habits through each step.
 A Step Study is a long-term commitment to the members of the group.
 It will typically take 9-12 months to complete the study.
-After completing the Step Study, we hope you will join with us as we minister to others dealing with their hurts, hang-ups, and habits.
+After completing the Step Study, we hope you will join us as we minister to others dealing with their hurts, hang-ups, and habits.
 We do have guidelines for the groups that are strictly followed.